raendev/guide/src/counter/admin.md

 You will need to sign in to submit this form.
 If you don't have a NEAR [testnet](https://docs.near.org/docs/concepts/networks#testnet) account, NEAR Wallet will guide you through creating one.
 Pro tip: select Email Recovery.
 It's plenty safe for testnet, and will greatly simplify recovering your account and using it in multiple browsers.

-Once you sign in and submit the `reset` form, you can revisit [`get_num`](https://raen.dev/admin/#/counter.raendev.testnet/GetNum) and see that it is now `0` (unless someone else already changed it again).
+Once you sign in and submit the `increment` form, you can revisit [`get_num`](https://raen.dev/admin/#/counter.raendev.testnet/GetNum) and see that it is now `0` (unless someone else already changed it again).

 ## Digging deeper: look, no NEAR Wallet confirmation

-If you're used to Ethereum apps, you may be surprised that submitting the `reset` form didn't require any confirmation to spend your testnet NEAR tokens on transaction fees.
+If you're used to Ethereum apps, you may be surprised that submitting the `increment` form didn't require any confirmation to spend your testnet NEAR tokens on transaction fees.

 NEAR prioritizes both developer and user experience.
 One way it accomplishes good user experience: [negligible and predictable transaction fees](https://docs.near.org/docs/concepts/gas), also called _gas_ fees.
 And then, if gas fees are negligible for most transactions, why bother requiring user confirmation over and over and over?